-As a result of the state's continuing budget crisis, the VPCRAC in spring 2003 voted to fund from surcharge monies an existing Senior Agricultural Biologist position within CDFA, because this position otherwise would department.
+As a result of the state's continuing budget crisis, the VPCRAC in spring 2003 voted to fund from surcharge monies an existing Senior Agricultural Biologist position within CDFA, because this position otherwise would have been lost because of funding shortfalls within the department.
 The Committee recognized that this position was critical to the administration and coordination of the surcharge program, as well as to the ongoing cooperative outreach efforts between VPCRAC and CDFA.